 Advanced Settings and Compatibility

 There are a few more important things to keep in mind when your site is using your own Cloudflare account with Kinsta’s Cloudflare integration.
-If you have any questions about specific Cloudflare settings not answered below, open a new chat with our Support team and we’ll be happy to check into those for you.
+If you have any questions about specific Cloudflare settings not answered below, check out our more in-depth article on Cloudflare Settings and How They Work With Kinsta’s Cloudflare Integration or open a new chat with our Support team, and we’ll be happy to check into those for you.

 Cloudflare Apps can be used and will work with Kinsta’s Cloudflare integration.
 App settings will be managed in your Cloudflare dashboard (not in MyKinsta).